 This Bulletin is a dynamic document - all degree programs are subject to continuing development and are changed to become ever more effective.
-Not all courses nor all degrees discussed in this Bulletin are necessarily being offered at this time.
-Some may be pending approval from the Ohio Board of Regents while others may be undergoing review and, perhaps, reformulation.
-PLEASE BE SURE TO CONTACT THE GRADUATE OFFICE FOR THE LATEST INFORMATION.
+Not all courses or all degrees discussed in this Bulletin are necessarily being offered at this time.
+Some may be pending approval from the Ohio Board of Regents, while others may be undergoing review and perhaps reformulation.
+PLEASE BE SURE TO CONTACT THE GRADUATE ADMISSIONS OFFICE AT 888-233-2784 FOR THE LATEST INFORMATION.

-The copy of the Graduate Bulletin you are reading reflects information current as of July, 2003.
+The copy of the Graduate Bulletin you are reading reflects information current as of March 2006.

-You can contact the Graduate Office in a variety of ways:
+You may also contact the Director of Graduate Programs for additional information through a number of ways:

-- In person the office is located in Room 121 of the Milner Business Building on the Cedarville University campus (call to make an appointment so service can be most effective) - By phone at 1-888-CEDARVILLE (233-2784) ask to speak to Dr. Johnson at Extension 7922 (local calls at 766-7922) - By email at gradprog@cedarville.edu - By fax at 1-937-766-7925 - By mail at Cedarville University, Director of Graduate Programs, 251 N. Main Street, Cedarville, Ohio 45314
+- In person the office is located in Room 107 of Williams Hall on the Cedarville University campus (call to make an appointment so service can be most effective) - By phone at 1-888-CEDARVILLE (233-2784) ask to speak to Dr. Steve Gruber at Extension 7922 (local calls at 766-7922) - By email at gradprog@cedarville.edu - By fax at 1-937-766-7769 - By mail at Cedarville University, Director of Graduate Programs, 251 N. Main Street, Cedarville, Ohio 45314

-2003-2004 BULLETIN OF THE GRADUATE PROGRAMS CEDARVILLE UNIVERSITY
+BULLETIN OF THE GRADUATE PROGRAMS CEDARVILLE UNIVERSITY